 Here are some mapping tips if you are keen to know more:

-• Practice your ride before the posted date.
+- Practice your ride before the posted date.
 Don't rely excessively on your cell phone to guide you during the event.
+For safetydo not look at your phone while moving and use bone conduction head phone or hearing aids to remain aware of your surroundings.

 We always welcome new leaders, usually with fresh approaches to the job, new rides, and varied ways of carrying out well-known ones.
 Ride leading leads to unanticipated personal discoveries of new areas in the city and rewarding praise from group members after an excellent ride.
 Talk to a ride coordinator or an experienced ride leader about your aspirations.